 This entry should be used when the lifeguard is entering the water from a height - i.e. lifeguard tower or watch station.
-This entry can be used when the lifeguard is more than three (3) feet above the water and the water depth must be a minimum of five (5) feet.

 The lifeguard should be wearing the rescue tube keeping it high and tight across his or her chest and under his or her armpits.
 The lifeguard should ensure his or her feet are flat on the ground/deck/lifeguard station and that his or her knees are slightly bent as if entering in a sitting position.